-The FY: 08-09 was a difficult year for the economy, therefore, almost all the macro economic targets fixed for FY: 2008-09 were missed.
-Since revenue realization is linked with macroeconomic framework, therefore, slowdown in the growth of the economy has also disturbed revenue realization to a great extent during the year.
-FBR was assigned a massive revenue target of Rs 1250 billion, requiring a growth of 24% over the collection of Rs.
+The FY: 08-09 was a challenging year for the economy as a whole, event like global economic meltdown together with load shedding, soaring inflation and contraction in imports has seriously affected the economy.
+Therefore, almost all the macro economic targets fixed for FY: 2008-09 were missed.
+Since revenue realization is linked with macroeconomic framework, therefore the adverse impact on the economy has also disturbed revenue realization to a great extent during the year.
+FBR was assigned a challenging revenue target of Rs 1250 billion, requiring a growth of 24% over the collection of Rs.
 1008.1 billion during FY: 07-08.
 Thus, the revenue target was revised downward to R.1179 billion with a reduction of Rs.
 71 billion against the original target of Rs.
 1250 billion.
-However, with best efforts, FBR collected Rs.1157 billion (provisional) at the end of the fiscal year, which constitutes 98% of the target (Table 1).
+However, with best efforts FBR collected Rs.1157 billion (provisional) at the end of the fiscal year, which constitutes 98% of the target (Table 1).